makinacorpus/static-passthrough-bundle/README.md

 Visit `[app_basepath]/docs/test.html`, you should see your HTML file appear.

-Note that you could also view it visiting `[app_basepath]/docs/test`, in fact when you try to visit `[app_basepath]/docs/test`, the bundle will look for a file these different paths, in that order:
+Note that you could also view it visiting `[app_basepath]/docs/test`, in fact when you try to visit `[app_basepath]/docs/test`, the bundle will look for a file in these different paths, in that order:

 * `[app_basepath]/docs/test`
 * `[app_basepath]/docs/test.html`
 * `[app_basepath]/docs/test/index.html`

-## Generate URL
+### 6/ Generate URL

-With the configuration describes in the _Getting Started_, here is an examples to create an URL to reach 'test.html':
+Here is an examples to create an URL to reach 'test.html' file described above:

 From a controller: